projekt-opal/batch/README.md

 You can find ready-to go input data at the Hobbitdata Server.
 Data from open data portals is available in the directories [OPAL/processed_datasets](https://hobbitdata.informatik.uni-leipzig.de/OPAL/processed_datasets/) and [OPAL/SourceGraphs](https://hobbitdata.informatik.uni-leipzig.de/OPAL/SourceGraphs/).

-## Use it for your own ideas

-You can use this component to play around with DCAT data.
-An example is provided by [PrintDatasetUrisTest](src/test/java/misc/PrintDatasetUrisTest.java).

 ## Credits